webdiscus/html-bundler-webpack-plugin/README.md

 ### `outputPath`
 Type: `string` Default: `webpack.options.output.path`

 The output directory for processed file.
-This directory can be relative by `webpack.options.output.path` or absolute.
+This directory can be absolute or relative to `webpack.options.output.path`.

 <a id="option-filename" name="option-filename" href="#option-filename"></a>
 ### `filename`
 Type: `string | Function` Default: `[name].html`

-The HTML output filename relative by the [`outputPath`](#option-outputpath) option.
+The HTML output filename relative to the [`outputPath`](#option-outputpath) option.

 If type is `string` then following substitutions (see [output.filename](https://webpack.js.org/configuration/output/#template-strings) for chunk-level) are available in template string:
 - `[id]` The ID of the chunk.